indigo-astronomy/indigo/indigo_docs/GUIDING_MISCONCEPTIONS.md

 e-mail: *rumenastro@gmail.com*

-I am writing this article because because I have heard these statements many  times and I had to explain them over an over.
+I am writing this article because I have heard these statements many times and I had to explain them over an over.
 I will try to explain them without going into too much details and I am not going to provide mathematical proofs of the claims.
 I will try to make the explanations as simple as possible, yet providing some hooks for those who want to learn more about the matter.

 ## Lower RMSE means better image